Oseltamivir total synthesis

-Oseltamivir total synthesis concerns the total synthesis of the antiinfluenza drug oseltamivir marketed by Hoffmann-La Roche under the trade name Tamiflu.
+Oseltamivir total synthesis concerns the total synthesis of the anti-influenza drug oseltamivir marketed by Hoffmann-La Roche under the trade name Tamiflu.
 Its commercial production starts from the biomolecule shikimic acid harvested from Chinese star anise and from recombinant E. coli.
 Control of stereochemistry is important: the molecule has three stereocenters and the sought-after isomer is only 1 of 8 stereoisomers.

 Commercial production

 The current production method is based on the first scalable synthesis developed by Gilead Sciences starting from naturally occurring quinic acid or shikimic acid.
 Due to lower yields and the extra steps required (because of the additional dehydration), the quinic acid route was dropped in favour of the one based on shikimic acid, which received further improvements by Hoffmann-La Roche.

 The current industrial synthesis is summarised below:

 Karpf / Trussardi synthesis

 The current production method includes two reaction steps with potentially hazardous azides.
 A reported azide-free Roche synthesis of tamiflu is summarised graphically below: